scrapy/scrapy/docs/topics/shell.rst

 .. note::

-   Remember to always enclose urls in quotes when running Scrapy shell from command-line, otherwise urls containing arguments (i.e. ``&`` character) will not work.
+   Remember to always enclose URLs in quotes when running the Scrapy shell from the command line, otherwise URLs containing arguments (i.e. the ``&`` character) will not work.

    On Windows, use double quotes instead::